cliffe/HacktivityLabSheets/_labs/example_highlighting_guide.md

 > Note: This command lists all processes running on the system.
 The "aux" flags provide detailed information about each process.

+**Question Blocks:**
+> Question: What are the key differences between bind shells and reverse shells?
+Consider the network connectivity requirements for each approach.

+> Question: How does the Metasploit framework help in penetration testing?
+What are the advantages of using a standardized exploitation framework?

+**Flag Blocks:**
+> Flag: Find the flag hidden in the victim's home directory and submit it to Hacktivity to complete this challenge.

+> Flag: There is a flag to be found on a user's Desktop!
+Find and submit it to Hacktivity.

+**When to Use Question Blocks:**
+Use `> Question:` for clear self-study or log book questions where students are expected to answer for themselves.
+Do NOT use for rhetorical questions that are answered later in the lab.

+**When to Use Flag Blocks:**
+Use `> Flag:` for CTF challenge tasks where students need to find and submit flags.
+This highlights the competitive/assessment aspect of the task.

-**Important**: Since the "Note:", "Tip:", and "Hint:" labels are not visible in the rendered output, always capitalize the first word after the colon to make the content clear and readable.
+**Important**: Since the "Note:", "Tip:", "Hint:", "Question:", and "Flag:" labels are not visible in the rendered output, always capitalize the first word after the colon to make the content clear and readable.

 ## 🤖 AI Instructions for Lab Sheet Editing